k2view-academy/K2View-Academy/articles/Cloud/01_overview/02_features_and_capabilities.md

 Along the Fabric's project lifetime, there is a need to have various Fabric environments, to support the lifecycle of the project's implementation and Fabric released versions.

-K2cloud simplifies the operations, so that implementors, QA and DevOps teams benefit from streamlined operations: Implementors and QA teams can easily spin up within a click any type of environment, without the need to wait for the DevOps team to prepare it, where DevOps can enjoy from not being involved within so much efforts required from them to make it.
+K2cloud simplifies the operations by streamlining them in a way that implementors, QA and DevOps teams can benefit from it: Implementors and QA teams can easily (without much effort) spin up any type of environment, without the need to wait for the DevOps team to prepare it; the DevOps team does not have to be involved in this preparation stage.
 Below are a few examples of a project lifecycle and environment variations:

 #### Example 1: Project changes